United States · tool

 Local etiquette

-- •Reservations are highly recommended for popular restaurants, especially on weekends.
+- •Reservations are highly recommended for popular restaurants, especially on weekend evenings.

-- •Most establishments accept credit cards, but carrying some cash for smaller vendors or tips is advisable.
+- •While many places accept cards, carrying some cash can be convenient for smaller vendors or dive bars.